The beautiful dark leaves of Philodendron Dark Lord can falter away under improper care conditions despite its easygoing nature.

 - Propagation via Stem cuttings

 1. Propagating Philodendron Dark Lord via Stem Cuttings

 It is the easiest method of propagating epiphytic Philodendron.
-I use the same method while propagating my Philodnedorn Dark Lord, as the method is quite simple and easy.
+I use the same method while propagating my Philodendron Dark Lord, which is simple and easy.

 Here are the steps to propagate Philodneron Dark Lord via Stem cuttings.

-You can take multiple cuttings if you like but ensure that each stem possesses a node and 1 or 2 leaves.
+- You can take multiple cuttings if you like, but ensure each stem possesses a node and 1 or 2 leaves.

-Insert your cutting into the pot such that the nodes could be buried at 2-3 inches deep into the mix.
-Afterward, fill the remaining space with the potting mix.
+- Insert your cutting into the pot so the nodes can be buried 2-3 inches deep into the mix.
+Afterwards, fill the remaining space with the potting mix.